MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file-template.md

     * If the updated base driver finds the new value, it uses the new functionality.
     * Otherwise, it uses the previous functionality.
 3. The OEM uses the extension INF template to create a new extension INF that sets the new value.

+If instead, the IHV decides to update the base INF, follow the guidelines described in [Using an Extension INF File](using-an-extension-inf-file.md#backward-compatibility)

 ## Related topics